inoxlang/inox/docs/shell-basics.md

 ### Pipe Statements

-Pipe statements are analogous to pipes in Unix but they act on the values returned by functions, not file descriptors.
+Pipe statements are analogous to pipes in Unix but they operate on the values returned by functions rather than on file descriptors.

 Here is an example: